uptutu/core/README.md

 ### 🙌 Contributing

-[开发指南](docs/development/developing-tkeel.md) explains how to configure your development environment.
+[The Development Guide](docs/development/developing-tkeel.md) explains how to configure your development environment.

 We have this [Code of Conduct](docs/community/code-of-conduct.md) that we expect project participants to follow.
 Please read it in full so that you know what will and will not be tolerated.